Story behind this incredible Concorde photo

 Courtesy Lewis Whyld

-Looking back, I was surprised actually, that the final flight of Concorde would be this small hop from London to Bristol, but it was a chance for our photo agency punch above our weight, to compete with international photojournalists from New York and London.
+Looking back, I was surprised actually, that the final flight of Concorde would be this small hop from London to Bristol, but it was a chance for our photo agency to punch above our weight, to compete with international photojournalists from New York and London.

 It was a fantastic chance to take a great image on a story that wasn't really political, wasn't terrible, wasn't a disaster or anything like that.